 For nursing in the football hold (especially helpful after a c-section), start with the rings high on your shoulder.
-Place the baby in a cradle hold, with her head about 8-12" from the rings.
+Place the baby in a cradle hold, with her head about 8-12" from the rings (depending on your size and build - smaller women will need less distance than larger women).
 The goal is for her head to end up at breast level when she is shifted backwards in the next step.